AUTUMN 2019 Mondays and Wednesdays 11:30am-2:20pm

 More about Grading and Absence:

 Assignments will receive extensive verbal feedback during critiques and brief summary of strengths and weaknesses along with the points earned on Canvas.

 Revision of completed assignments for a higher grade is available until the final class meeting but requires advanced approval of revision timeline and plans by the instructor.

-Absences are highly discouraged as they will interfere with your timely progress in class and take away your ability to participate.
+Absences, as stated above, are highly discouraged as they will interfere with your timely progress in class and take away your ability to participate.

 Make up of missed preparation/assignments: